Learn more about Whittier College's plans for Fall 2020

 One Simple Wish is providing laptops for remote learning if you are in foster care, or ever were, and need a laptop for remote learning.
 Email firstname.lastname@example.org or visit onesimplewish.org.

 For after-hours medical or psychological advice, the Whittier College RN telephone advice line can be reached at 562.464.4548.
 For urgent concerns that are non-life threatening, call Campus Safety at 562.907.4211 and ask to be contacted by the on-call counselor.

 Calm, Breathe2Relax, Headspace, Liberate Meditation, Fabulous, Daylio, Sleep Cycle, Happify

 To help members get the treatment they need, Kaiser will waive all member out-of-pocket costs for COVID-19 treatment, as of April 1, 2020.
 Testing and diagnosis continue to be available at no cost.
-For important details about how Kaiser is helping members impacted by COVID-19, visit kp.org/coronavirus.
+Additional details about how Kaiser is helping members impacted by COVID-19 is available on the Kaiser Permanente website.

 And for answers to your general questions about COVID-19, call Kaiser's new member information line at 1.877.813.7297 (TTY 711), between 7 a.m. and 7 p.m., seven days a week.

 Right now, it’s especially important to care for the whole you.
 Whether you’re looking for help with sleep, stress, or relationships, Kaiser has many digital tools for your mental health and wellness.
 For mental health advice, call 24/7 at 1.800.900.3277 (TTY 711).

 Available at no cost to Kaiser members, the myStrength app offers a personalized program with interactive activities, in-the-moment coping tools, inspirational resources, and community support.
 And it has new features specifically designed to help you cope with fear or anxiety about the coronavirus.
 Get started at kp.org/selfcare.